OpenSourceEconomics/ruspy/docs/source/estimation.rst

 .. autosummary::
   :toctree: _generated/

+  loglike_cost_params_individual
+  derivative_loglike_cost_params_individual
   loglike_cost_params
   derivative_loglike_cost_params

+As estimagic offers to use an implementation of the BHHH also used by Rust (1987) the first two functions above are needed.
+They work with the individual log likelihood contributions of a bus at each time period.
+The two lower functions are needed for other algorithms such as the L-BFGS-B provided by estimagic.
+For this the previous functions are summed up to obtain to latter ones.
+The selection of the correct functions is done by ruspy automatically depending on your choice of algorithm.

-In the minimization the scipy optimizer calls the likelihood functions and its derivative with different cost parameters.
+In the minimization proedure the optimizer calls the likelihood functions and its derivative with different cost parameters.
 Together with the constant held arguments, the expected value is calculated by fixed point algorithm.
 Double calculation of the same fixed point is avoided by the following function: